nhannguyen95/algorithms/algorithms-and-data-structures/algorithms/bit-manipulation.md

-To ,ultiply x by 2:
+To multiply x by 2:

 ```
 x << 1